juri-khanmeh/RT2_A1/README.md

 2. Open Jupyter notebooks
 3. Run the codes.

+Note:
-Note: we kept the old interfaces in command line.
+* we kept the old interfaces in command line.
+* If Jupter notebook did not respond, from `Kernel` click on `Restart & Run All`.